top of page

 Welcome back!!
 It’s honestly been a really rough month, and it felt like one too many thorns, but I'm just thankful that it's now winter break and I’m finally back home from school.
 Junior year midterms were something that I don’t think anything could’ve really prepared me for.
 To sum it up in one word, COOKED.

-However, one notable achievement was that the Mitten hosted its first successful clothing drive.
+However, one notable achievement was the Mitten's first successful clothing drive.

 For those of you who don't know, the Mitten is an NGO that I run.
-It is a collective of high school students who want to take part in combating clothing insecurity through hosting clothing drives all throughout the world.
+It is a collective of high school students who want to help combat clothing insecurity by hosting clothing drives around the world.
 If I'm being completely honest, I didn't realize how hard it was to run this NGO until I took over this year, and Hanna, last year's executive director, graduated.
-I feel like I'm still in a bit of a learning curve on how to organize people, but this clothing drive felt like overcoming one small hurdle.
+I feel like I'm still on a bit of a learning curve on how to organize people, but this clothing drive felt like overcoming one small hurdle.

 Honestly, this was one of my most proudest accomplishments to date.
 I used my school's community service club, which I’m also a part of, to host a clothing drive at my school.
 I placed bins in each dorm for around 3-4 weeks and collected the donations before break.